katwre/katwre/README.md

 ## About Me

-I'm a Bioinformatics data scientist passionate about machine learning and disease (epi)genomics.
+I'm a bioinformatics data scientist passionate about machine learning and disease (epi)genomics.

 ---